STILL HAVE QUESTIONS? Contact us via email or give us a call at (503) 233-4675

 We've taken great care to design a COVID-safe pick-up window at our new restaurant location.
 Please line up on the left side if you ordered online, and the right side if you're ordering walk-up.

-Our indoor dining room is currently closed, but we do offer (distanced) outdoor seating.
-We're building a new covered deck for the Fall and Winter weather.
+Our indoor dining room is currently closed, but we do offer (distanced) covered, heated outdoor seating.

 We're disinfecting surfaces, frequently washing hands and changing gloves, wearing masks (properly!) at all times, and social distancing as best we can.
 We're also asking folks to select a pickup time (with limited slots available for each) to minimize any time waiting in line.